Bairro: Cidade Alta

 Cost: No Information Available

-In Brazil, there are many “bares”, or “barzinhos”, (pubs, little pubs) where adults gather for happy hour to have caipirinhas, cocktails, beers and other alcohol.
+In Brazil, there are several “bares”, or “barzinhos”, (pubs, little pubs) where adults gather for happy hour to have caipirinhas, cocktails, beers and other drinks.

-Snacks are popular, frequently they are dependent on the local foods, but many are typical throughout Brazil.
+Snacks are very popular, frequently they are dependent on the local foods, but many are very common everywhere in Brazil.
 Polenta frita (fried polenta), pao-de-queijo (biscuits baked with cheese inside), salami Italiano, fried chicken wings, cod fish balls (deep fried pastry made with wheat flour, egg, and shredded cod fish), various cheeses, and olive platters.

-It is common for bars, called botequins, to have cafe-com-leite (coffee with milk) served in a shot glass, plus fresh french bread with butter for breakfast.
-This is a little unusual for many people, who see pubs as a night time venue.
+It is common for bars, called botequins, to offer cafe-com-leite (coffee with milk) served in a shot glass, plus fresh french bread with butter for breakfast.
+This is a very unusual for many people, who see pubs as a night time venue.

-People commonly get together in bars to watch sports events.
-Typically, these are soccer matches, which happen frequently and not only during the World Cup.
-Brazil has soccer tournaments throughout the year, and absolutely everyone has their favorite team.
-It isn't unusual to see vast numbers of people wearing team jerseys.
+People typically gather in bars to enjoy sports events.
+Commonly, these are soccer matches, which happen regularly and not only during the World Cup.
+Brazil has soccer tournaments throughout the year, and everyone has their favorite team.
+It isn't strange to see large numbers of people promoting their team.

 Brazilian pubs range from very informal, lower class establishments to very formal, higher end places.
 Unlike most North American pubs, most of these pubs are wide open to the public with no formal entrance.